sindresorhus/Defaults/migration.md

 #### Migration steps

-1. Create an enum call `CodablePeriod` and create an extension of it.
-Let it conform to `Defaults.CodableType` and associated `NativeForm` to `Period`.
+1. Create another enum called `CodablePeriod` and create an extension of it.
+Make the extension conform to `Defaults.CodableType` and its associated type `NativeForm` to `Period`.

 ```swift
 private enum CodablePeriod: String {